 With years of experience working with institutions and organisations around the world, DGB has a proven track record of developing carbon projects that benefit all stakeholders, including land owners, local communities, private companies, government agencies, and non-governmental organisations.
 Our team of experts designs, manages, and adds value to carbon projects that demonstrate real, sustainable outcomes.
 DGB empowers landowners to maximise the value of their land through our high-quality carbon projects that not only benefit the environment but also generate a steady income stream for landowners.
 At DGB, we believe in incorporating the principles of sustainable development in all aspects of our projects to ensure a sustainable future for all.

-Local woman and child with an energy-efficient cookstove - Sawa Cookstove Project, Cameroon, DGB.
+Local woman and child with an energy-efficient cookstove - Sawa Cookstoves Project, Cameroon, DGB.